rajath95/VinciAI/README.md

 # VinciAI
-Application that generates ad lines based on a given topical label
+App that generates ad taglines based on a given topical label